damirka/sui-notes/src/basic-syntax/module.md

  -->

 Module is the base unit of code organization in Move.
-Modules are used to group and isolate code, and most of the members of the module are private to the module by default.
-In this section you will learn how to create a module.
+Modules are used to group and isolate code, and all of the members of the module are private to the module by default.
+In this section you will learn how to define a module, how to declare its members and how to access them from other modules.

 ## Module declaration